-Article 31 Communication interface options
+Access interface options

-Account servicing payment service providers shall establish the interface(s) referred to in Article 30 by means of a dedicated interface or by allowing the use by the payment service providers referred to in Article 30(1) of the interfaces used for authentication and communication with the account servicing payment service provider's payment services users.
+Account servicing payment service providers shall establish the interface(s) referred to in Article 29 by means of a dedicated interface or by adapting the interface(s) used for authentication and communication with the account servicing payment service provider's payment services users.

-Article 32 Obligations for a dedicated interface
+Obligations for a dedicated interface

-- 1. Subject to compliance with Article 30 and 31, account servicing payment service providers that have put in place a dedicated interface, shall ensure that the dedicated interface offers the same level of availability and performance, including support, as the interfaces made available to the payment service user for directly accessing its payment account online. - 2.
-For the purpose of paragraph 1, account servicing payment service providers shall monitor the availability and performance of the dedicated interface, produce statistics from the monitoring and make those statistics available to the competent authorities upon their request.
+- 1. Subject to compliance with Article 29 and 30, account servicing payment service providers that have put in place a dedicated interface shall ensure that the dedicated interface offers the same level of availability and performance, including support, as the interfaces made available to the payment service user for directly accessing its payment account online. - 2.
+Account servicing payment service providers that have put in place a dedicated interface shall define transparent key performance indicators and service level targets, at least as stringent as those set for the interface used by their payment service users.
+Those shall be complemented with qualitative adequate measures and stress tested to evidence the validity of these measures. - 3.
+For the purpose of paragraphs 1 and 2, account servicing payment service providers shall monitor the availability and performance of the dedicated interface.
+Account servicing payment service providers shall publish statistics on the availability and performance of the dedicated interface and of the interface used by its payment service users on a quarterly basis.
+The statistics shall also be made available, upon request, to the competent authorities.

-Article 33 Contingency measures for a dedicated interface
+Contingency measures for a dedicated interface